-- Details of the DSL and DDSL are available in The Grove's website, our newsletter, notice board and in reception. - The academy operates safer recruitment in line with KCSIE 2023 and that it includes statutory checks on the suitability of staff to work with children.
-Pre-interview searches of candidates' social media profiles, as well as references form a part of these checks. - All staff receive information about the academy's safeguarding arrangements, the academy's safeguarding statement, Code of Conduct for Governors & Staff, Safeguarding & Child Protection policy, the role and names of the Designated Safeguarding Lead and their deputy(s), and Keeping children safe in education (2023), part 1 or the condensed version of it in annex A (dependent on their role).
-They sign to say they have read and understood it.
+- Details of the DSL and DDSL are available in The Grove Academy website, our newsletter, notice board.
+These will also be stated in our welcome leaflets and displayed on posters around the school including in the main reception. - The academy operates safer recruitment in line with KCSIE 2024 and that it includes statutory checks on the suitability of staff to work with children.
+Pre-interview searches of candidates' social media profiles, as well as references form a part of these checks. - All staff receive information about the academy's safeguarding arrangements, the academy's safeguarding statement, Code of Conduct for Governors & Staff, Safeguarding & Child Protection policy, the role and names of the Designated Safeguarding Lead and their deputy(s), and Keeping children safe in education (2024), part 1 or the condensed version of it in annex A (dependent on their role).
+All staff sign to say they have read and understood the key documents they are required to read.
 This applies to Academy Council (Governors) in relation to part 2 of the same guidance. - All staff receive safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) at induction in line with advice from Surrey Safeguarding Children Partnership which is regularly updated, and receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, and at least annually to continue to provide them with relevant skills and knowledge to safeguard children effectively. - All members of staff are trained in and receive regular updates in online safety and reporting concerns. - All members of staff maintain a zero-tolerance approach to sexual violence and sexual harassment. - All staff and Academy Council Governors have regular safeguarding and child protection awareness training, updated by the DSL as appropriate, to maintain their understanding of the signs and indicators of abuse. - The Trust's academies use CPOMS to report and record all safeguarding and children protection information.
 All staff receive training in the use of CPOMS. - The Safeguarding & Child Protection policy is made available via the academy website and parents/carers are made aware of this policy.
 A paper copy is available on request. - All parents/carers are made aware of the responsibilities of staff members with regard to child protection procedures. - We provide a coordinated offer of Early Help when additional needs of children are identified and contribute to early help arrangements and inter-agency working and plans. - Our Income & Lettings policy will seek to ensure the suitability of adults working with children on academy sites at any time and ensure that any groups who use the school premises have Safeguarding & Child Protection policies and procedures in place. - Community users organising activities for children are aware of the academy's Safeguarding & Child Protection policy, guidelines and procedures.